-- Some functions can be designated as being interrupt routines (e.g., interrupt keyword, or #pragma interrupt compilation directive in C). - With some compilers, such mechanisms automatically insert context save and restore instructions to interrupt routines, and take care of setting interrupt vectors. - Enabling and disabling interrupts is performed with the help of macros or specific compilation directives (i.e., enable()/disable(), critical keyword). - It is sometimes necessary to inform the compiler than the value of a variable can be modified by interrupt routines, in order to prevent incorrect optimizations (e.g., volatile keyword in C).
+• Some functions can be designated as being interrupt routines (e.g., interrupt keyword, attribute((interrupt)) attribute or #pragma interrupt compilation directive in C).

+With some compilers, such mechanisms automatically insert context save and restore instructions to interrupt routines, and take care of setting interrupt vectors.

+- Enabling and disabling interrupts is performed with the help of macros or specific compilation directives (e.g., enable()/disable() or enable__irq()/disable__irq() macros, critical keyword). - It is sometimes necessary to inform the compiler than the value of a variable can be modified by interrupt routines, in order to prevent incorrect optimizations (e.g., volatile keyword in C).